 - Find the school's clinic.
 Most colleges have on-campus facilities that offer free or low-cost health services, such as immunizations or routine health screenings.
 This is usually the best place to start for their everyday health needs, especially if your child doesn’t have off-campus transportation or your family hasn’t met its annual deductible.

-Health insurance may be the last thing on your college student’s mind right now, but as a parent, their health and safety are always your first priority.
+Health insurance may be the last thing on your college student’s mind right now, but as a parent, you know their health and safety are always the first priority.
 During these uncertain times — when they may be living away from home for the first time — share with them an important life lesson: how health care and insurance work and how to get the care they need, when they need it.

 There is no charge to download the Horizon Blue app, but rates from your wireless provider may apply.